manq2010/Book-An-Appointment-Front-End/README.md

 If you want to login as normal user, follow the sign-up precess.

-#### NB: If you not able to sign-in, kindly refresh page and try to sign-in
+#### NB: If you not able to sign-in, kindly refresh page and try to sign-in again

 ### Run tests